ADAS data challenges go far beyond capacity. Qumulo’s modern file system addresses these challenges with scale-out NAS and a hybrid cloud approach.

 Recent autonomous driving systems shown at CES 2019 are equipped with four short-wave LIDARs, five long-wave LIDARs, six electronically scanning radars (ESR), four short-range radars, a trifocal camera, one traffic light camera and other sensors.
 Even without LIDAR sensors, a typical test vehicle with current video and RADAR sensors produces up to 30 TB of raw data per day.
 This causes challenges for typical data center infrastructure due to the incredible amount of data.
 Considering a fleet of 10 test cars, that operate about 200 days a year, the amount of 60 PB of data being generated needs to be stored, processed and managed.

-Scale-out file systems like Qumulo can help to address these challenges with a very modern filesystem that scales to many petabytes.
+Scale-out file systems like Qumulo’s ADAS storage solution can help to address these challenges with a very modern file system that scales to many petabytes.
 It runs on standard x64 hardware platforms from different vendors and in the cloud, it is very easy to manage, and can be integrated into any automation environment due to its complete API functionality.

-Beside the enormous capacity volumes requiring modern scale-out solutions, there are additional challenges to consider.
+Besides the enormous capacity volumes requiring modern scale-out NAS solutions, there are additional challenges to consider.
 For example:

 - Data ingest is global.
 Due to the amount of data being collected in test vehicles, it cannot be uploaded online to a company’s data center.
 Instead, data needs to be uploaded to the storage system locally when the car is “at home.”
 Typically test cars drive in all regions of the world, which means data will be ingested to a central system from all parts of the world.